brootaylor/brootaylor-v3/src/_content/pages/about.md

 I’m a front-end web developer, UI engineer/designer, and generalist &mdash; *meaning I also do some visual design, back-end, and DevOps work when needed*.

 Anything that impacts the user experience on the web matters to me.
 This is where I’m most comfortable and where I’ve naturally ended up specialising.
 As a result, you’ll mostly find me tinkering around in the “[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/)” &mdash; the somewhat broad and slightly *fuzzy* intersection between design and back-end engineering.

+In short, I try my best to build web solutions that are [resilient](https://resilientwebdesign.com/), [usable](https://trentwalton.com/2014/03/10/device-agnostic/) and as future-friendly as possible.

 ### Working with design systems